Artisan-Lab/RAP-Book/src/appendix.a-safetyprop.md

 While preconditions and postconditions are foundational to safety reasoning, they may not always be sufficient in Rust.
 For instance, an API may include optional preconditions.
 If these conditions are satisfied, the Rust compiler can guarantee that the postconditions will hold.
 However, meeting these optional requirements is not mandatory.
 For example, in the case of [ptr::read()](https://doc.rust-lang.org/std/ptr/fn.read.html), specifying that the parameter implements the Copy trait can help avoid undefined behavior related to exclusive mutability.
 By meeting this optional precondition, developers can ensure safer use of the API while still having the flexibility to omit it when not needed.

 **Option (new)**: Optional preconditions for an unsafe API.
-If satisfying such contions, it can guarantee that the post condition can be satisfied.
+If satisfying such conditions, it can guarantee that the post condition can be satisfied.

 Besides optional preconditions, we also need to document potential hazards of Unsafe APIs.
 For instance, certain scenarios such as implementing a doubly linked list or the internals of [Rc](https://doc.rust-lang.org/std/rc/struct.Rc.html) and [RefCell](https://doc.rust-lang.org/std/cell/struct.RefCell.html) require temporarily violating postconditions.
 In such cases, it is crucial to document how the program state deviates from Rust's safety principles and whether these vulnerabilities are eventually resolved.